carpentries/governance/README.md

 Information from The Carpentries Executive Council

-This repository includes Executive Council meeting minutes as well as other information.
+This repository includes Executive Council meeting minutes and Code of Conduct transparency reports as well as other information.